 ODISSEI is included in the National Roadmap Large-Scale Research Infrastructure, which was presented on 13 December 2016.
+In May 2020, the Dutch Research Council (NWO) awarded ODISSEI with a large Roadmap grant (May 2020) for further development.

 Society is facing complex challenges, such as ageing, climate change, migration, populism, labour insecurity, and increasing social inequalities.
 Understanding these challenges and finding suitable solutions is at the core of social science.
 In today’s rapidly changing world, the role of social scientists is more important than ever before.
 With their interest in explaining how society works, social scientists play a vital role in informing local, national and international authorities, non-governmental organisations, practitioners, and the public.
 The complex societal changes, trickling down to people’s daily lives, cannot be described and explained from single types of data or one single discipline.